Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: A CPS Use Case: From Design to Dismissal

 The process of collecting and analyzing data continues even after the vehicle production process.
 To optimize operational control, fault diagnostics, and prognostic health management, the sensors attached to the connected vehicle (such as camera, GPS, infrared detectors, etc.) collect data during or after the drive.
-Following a synergic and continuous interaction between the prototype and the asset, the accumulated data is then fed to the DTs, which self-adapts to the asset and extracts new knowledge for model calibration for the next production processes.
-Furthermore, such data can be used by TI to study the adversarial space and to update S\&S rules for advanced attacks.
-The proposed framework can be significantly beneficial for the safe (or fail-safe) operation of autonomous vehicles where safety and reliability are highly deemed.
-The dismissal of the object is followed by the decommissioning of the DT because of obsolescence or other reasons.
+The accumulated data is then fed to the DTs, which self-adapts to the asset and extracts new knowledge for model calibration for the next production processes.
+Furthermore, such data can be used by TI to study the adversarial space and to update S\&S rules for detecting advanced attacks.